abisop/nuttx-docs/en/platforms/arm/xmc4/boards/xmc4500-relax/index.md

     .tools/configure.sh xmc4500-relax:<subdir>

-See '.tools/configure.sh -h' for a list of all options.
+See \'.tools/configure.sh -h\' for a list of all options.
 The most typical are -l to select the Linux host or -c to select the Windows Cygwin host.

 Before starting the build, make sure that your PATH environment variable includes the correct path to your toolchain.